eunomia-bpf/eunomia.dev/docs/blogs/wasm-bpf-kubecon.md

 - **Fine-Grained Permissions:** Wasm's runtime environment prioritizes security with a deny-by-default mode, a stark contrast to the broad permissions eBPF necessitates.
 By leveraging WebAssembly System Interface (WASI), eBPF deployments gain the advantage of fine-grained permission controls.
 This setup not only tightens security by restricting access to crucial kernel resources but also creates a configurable environment where permissions are granted explicitly and judiciously.

-- **Portability and Isolation:** Wasm is designed to run in a portable, isolated environment, which could simplify deployment and reduce the risk of programs interfering with one another. with Wasm for eBPF, we can build a abstraction layer to improve the portability of eBPF programs, and also provide a isolated environment for eBPF programs to run in.
+- **Portability and Isolation:** Wasm is designed to run in a portable, isolated environment, which could simplify deployment and reduce the risk of programs interfering with one another. with Wasm for eBPF, we can build an abstraction layer to improve the portability of eBPF programs, and also provide a isolated environment for eBPF programs to run in.
 With userspace eBPF runtime like bpftime, we can also monitor the userspace with same toolchains, but without kernel version support and without root priviledge.

 - **Lifecycle Management:**  Wasm's design inherently facilitates better lifecycle management tools and practices.
 Kubernetes can leverage existing container orchestration tools to manage Wasm applications, streamlining the process.
+And also, Wasm runtime can use the WASI-like interface to manage the eBPF programs inside the kernel.

 - **Versioning and Update Management:** With Wasm plugins, eBPF programs can be versioned and updated independently of their user space counterparts.
-By treating eBPF packages as OCI images within Wasm modules, versioning and updating become more manageable.
+By treating eBPF packages as OCI images within Wasm modules, packaging, versioning and updating become more manageable.
 This enables the sandboxing of eBPF programs separate from the user space, allowing for a modular and flexible approach in tooling, particularly in observability.

 In summary, while eBPF offers powerful capabilities for Kubernetes, it comes with significant challenges related to security, manageability, and operational complexity.
 WebAssembly could provide solutions to these challenges by offering a more secure, isolated, and manageable environment.

-## Wasm-bpf: A Paradigm Shift in eBPF Deployments
+### Wasm-bpf: A Paradigm Shift in eBPF Deployments

 Wasm-bpf is a WebAssembly eBPF library, toolchain and runtime powered by CO-RE(Compile Once – Run Everywhere) libbpf.
 It allows the construction of eBPF programs into Wasm with little to no changes to the code, and run them cross platforms with Wasm sandbox.
 Wasm-bpf can be used as a plugin for WasmEdge, a high-performance Wasm runtime optimized for cloud-native environments, to integrate with Kubernetes.
 The project allows you:

-- `Create Wasm-based eBPF control plane applications`: Wasm-bpf empowers developers to create Wasm-based eBPF control plane applications.
+- `Create Wasm-based eBPF control plane applications`

+  Wasm-bpf empowers developers to create Wasm-based eBPF control plane applications.
 These applications can tap into the control and communication mechanisms eBPF provides, but with the added advantages of Wasm's lightweight and secure environment.
 The result is a robust control plane capable of intricate networking and security operations, all managed with Kubernetes' native tooling.

-- `Enable Streamlined Management of eBPF programs in k8s pods with lightweight Wasm container`: With Wasm-bpf, managing eBPF programs becomes an integrated part of Kubernetes' orchestration:
+- `Enable Streamlined Management of eBPF programs in k8s pods with lightweight Wasm container`

+  With Wasm-bpf, managing eBPF programs becomes an integrated part of Kubernetes' orchestration:

   - **Lightweight Containers**: Utilizing Wasm containers that are a fraction of the size of traditional LXC images, Wasm-bpf ensures that eBPF programs can be deployed rapidly and with less overhead.
   - **Kubernetes Pods**: eBPF programs are deployed as Wasm modules within k8s pods, aligning with existing container orchestration practices and enhancing manageability.
   - **WasmEdge Integration**: As a plugin for WasmEdge, Wasm-bpf benefits from a high-performance runtime optimized for Kubernetes, ensuring seamless cloud-native integration.

-- `Enables Wasm plugin in eBPF core applications`: allow dynamic loading and unloading of eBPF programs, promoting a modular and flexible approach towards system observability and interactions.
-The user can write their own eBPF programs and load them into the observability agents, without the need to recompile and redeploy it.
+- `Enables Wasm plugin in eBPF core applications`

+  It allows dynamic loading and unloading of eBPF programs and their control plane(Userspace) code, promoting a modular and flexible approach towards system observability and interactions.
+The user can write their own eBPF programs and data processing codes, and load them into the observability agents, without the need to recompile and redeploy it.
 This allows for a more agile and efficient development process, where eBPF programs can be updated independently of the core application for complex data processing and private protocol analysis.

-## Enhancing eBPF Deployment: Efficiency and Ease
+### Enhancing eBPF Deployment: Efficiency and Ease

 Wasm-bpf addresses the deployment challenges by offering a runtime that's optimized for eBPF within a Wasm lightweight container:

-- **Size and Performance**: The containers are just 1% the size of standard LXC images, coupled with a fast startup time for eBPF programs, ensuring quick deployments.
+- **Size and Performance**: The Wasm containers are just 1% the size of standard LXC images, coupled with a fast startup time for eBPF programs, ensuring quick deployments.
 Wasm also has a near native runtime performance.
 - **Cross-Platform Portability**: With CO-RE, these eBPF programs are not just portable across different platforms but also across kernel versions, obviating the need for kernel-specific adaptations.
 With user space eBPF runtime, no kernel eBPF support is needed.
 - **Version Control**: It allows for independent versioning and updating of eBPF programs, enabling them to be treated as OCI images within Wasm modules, thereby simplifying versioning and updates.